Home > Blog >

 End-to-end logistics costs are a major business expense, impacting profitability.

 Logistics automation is growing at a CAGR of 12.8%, with robotics and machine learning leading the way.
-Businesses that embrace automation early are well-positioned to scale while maintaining operational efficiency.
+Businesses that embrace e-commerce automation early are well-positioned to scale while maintaining operational efficiency.

 The Asia-Pacific region remains the largest contributor to the freight forwarding market, with China and India leading the way.
-Companies expanding into emerging markets must partner with agile logistics providers in the region.
+Companies expanding into emerging markets must partner with agile B2B logistics providers in the region.

 Rail freight accounts for 9% of global goods movement and is increasing in environmentally conscious markets.
 For large-volume inland transport, rail offers a cost-effective and sustainable logistics solution.